Min st-Cut Oracle for Planar Graphs with Near-Linear Preprocessing Time: Introduction

+The \emph{region subpieces} of a piece $P$ are the subgraphs defined by the non-empty intersections between $P$ and regions defined by the region tree.
+We say that a region $R$ and a region subpiece $P_R$ are associated with each other.
+The boundary vertices $\partial P_R$ of $P_R$ are inherited from $P$: $\partial P_R = P_R \cap \partial P$.
+These constructions are illustrated in Figure~\ref{fig:region-subpiece}.

-Our algorithm is guided by the recursive subdivision of $G$.
-Starting at the deepest level of the recursive subdivision, we separate all pairs of faces of $G$ that have an edge in a common piece of the subdivision.
-Each (nesting) separating cycle is added to the region tree.
+The order in which we separate faces is guided in a bottom-up fashion by the recursive subdivision of $G$.
+Starting with a piece $P$ at the deepest level of the recursive subdivision, we separate all pairs of faces of $G$ that have an edge in common with $P$, allowing us to maintain the following invariant:

+\begin{invariant} For each region subpiece $P_R$ of $P$, at most one pair of faces needs to be separated. \end{invariant}

-Suppose we are at level $i$ and that our algorithm has been applied to all levels deeper than $i$: every pair of faces that have an edge in a common subpiece have been separated.
-Consider some level $i$-piece $P$ and suppose two faces $f_1$ and $f_2$ of $G$ both sharing edges with $P$ have not yet been separated.
+\begin{proof} Suppose we have added (nesting) separating cycles to the region tree that separate all pairs of faces sharing an edge with a descendant piece of $P$.
+Suppose two faces $f_1$ and $f_2$ of $G$ both sharing edges with $P$ have not yet been separated.
 Let $P_1$ and $P_2$ be the two child pieces of $P$ in the recursive subdivision.
-Since all pairs of faces sharing edges with $P_1$ and all pairs of elementary faces sharing edges with $P_2$ have already been separated, w.l.o.g.~$f_1$ shares edges with $P_1$ and $f_2$ shares edges with $P_2$.
+Since all pairs of faces sharing edges with $P_1$ and all pairs of elementary faces sharing edges with $P_2$ have already been separated, w.l.o.g.~$f_i$ only shares edges with $P_i$.

 Since $f_1$ and $f_2$ have not been separated, they must belong to a common region $R$ in the region tree.
-There cannot be three unseparated faces of $R$ in $P$.
-For otherwise assume w.l.o.g.~that there is a third unseparated face $f$ that shares edges with $P_1$.
-Since all pairs of faces sharing edges with $P_1$ have already been separated and since both $f_1$ and $f$ belong to $R$, $f = f_1$ a contradiction.
+For a contradiction, if there is a third face $f$ that is unseparated from $f_1$ or $f_2$, $f$ w.l.o.g.~shares edges with $P_1$.
+However, all pairs of faces sharing edges with $P_1$ have already been separated. \end{proof}